MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/setup-mobile-offline.md

 Follow these best practices when building an app for mobile offline use:

 - Identify the on-the-go scenarios that are functionally related, such as which would be performed by a specific user on a given day and need to be completed in the field.
-- Reduce the complexity of your app and limit the amount of application metadata that will be downloadeded on the device.
-Only add the tables and views absolutely needed in a mobile scenario.
+- Reduce the complexity of your app and limit the amount of appl metadata that will be downloadeded on the device.
+Only add the tables and views that are needed in a mobile scenario.
 For more information, see [Add pages to your app](../maker/model-driven-apps/create-a-model-driven-app#add-pages-to-your-app).
-- Only keep the needed views and remove the unnecessary ones.
-For instance, you may want to avoid adding the **All accounts** view and keep the ones like the **My active accounts**.
+- Keep view that are absolutely necessary and remove any view that aren't needed on a day-to-day basis.
+For example, avoid adding the **All accounts** view and keep views such as  **My active accounts**.
 Keep your forms lightweight for a smooth and intuitive experience on small screen devices.
-You have the following options for mobile-optimized forms:
+The following are options for mobile-optimized forms:

-   - Build dedicated forms for mobile use
+   - Build dedicated forms for mobile use.

-   - Share forms across mobile and desktop experience while having some fields disabled on mobile
+   - Share forms across mobile and desktop experience while having some fields disabled on mobile.

       > [!div class="mx-imgBorder"]